mazaclub/encompass/lib/chains/README.md

 - `PoW`: A boolean value expressing whether or not Proof-of-Work verification is implemented.
 - `block_explorers`: A dictionary of {name : URL} strings for viewing a transaction online.
 - `base_units`: A dictionary of {name : decimal point} units for the coin, such as "mBTC" and "BTC".
+If this is not defined, the `code` attribute from above will be used with 8 as the decimal point.

 #### Optional Metadata